ashish10alex/vscode-dataform-tools/packages/pypi/README.md

 # Dataform Tools for Google Cloud Platform

->wrapper of the Google Cloud Dataform Python Package (google-cloud-dataform) that simplifies common operations such as listing repositories, managing workspaces, creating compilation results, and triggering workflow invocations.
+>Wrapper for the Google Cloud Dataform Python Package (google-cloud-dataform) that simplifies common operations such as listing repositories, managing workspaces, creating compilation results, and triggering workflow invocations.

 ## Installation